Product Name | Price | Delivery | Qty |

 Factory setting: 3 bar

-Max temperature operating temperature: 40°C
+Max. operating temperature: 40°C

-Manometer pressure scale: 0÷10 bar
+Pressure gauge scale: 0÷10 bar

-Fluids for use: water
+Fluids used: water

 Main connections: 1/2" and 3/4"